Making C Programs Small: The Beauty of C

 |

-Eight hundred forty-three kilobytes for such a simple program!
-What a waste of space in 2020, yeah?
-Nevertheless, in this post, we’ll try to make our programs smaller (maybe a lot).
+Six hundred eighty-one kilobytes for such a simple program!
+What a waste of space in 2020, huh? 🙈 Nevertheless, in this post, we’ll try to make our programs smaller (maybe a lot).

 Dumb calculator